 Is it going to be painful?

 Most people find that cleanings are painless, and find the sensations described above – tickling vibrations, the cooling mist of water, and the feeling of pressure during “scraping” – do not cause discomfort.
 A lot of people even report that they enjoy cleanings and the lovely smooth feel of their teeth afterwards!
-There may be odd zingy sensations, but many people don’t mind as they only last a nanosecond.
+There may be odd zingy sensations at times, but a cleaning should not normally be painful.

 Be sure to let your dentist/hygienist know if you find things are getting too uncomfortable for your liking.
 They can recommend various options to make the cleaning more enjoyable.